lyrahgames/cpp-basic-course/basics/02_types_and_variables/README.md

 ```

 This code snippet introduces a variable with the name `number` and the type `int`.
-This is also called a declaration.
+This is also called a declaration (in this case it is even a definition).
 For convenience and clarity we want to use the following definitions and notations by Bjarne Stroustrup.
 - A *declaration* is a statement in the program that introduces a name with a certain type to the program.
 - An *object* is some memory that holds a value of some type.
 - A *value* is a set of bits interpreted according to a type.
 - A *variable* is a named object.

-## Naming

 ## Built-in Types
 C++ offers a variety of fundamental types also called built-in types.
 Every fundamental type is a keyword of the programming language and can only be used in the context of a type.
 A few of these built-in types are given below.